 It was such an incredible view that we got lost star gazing for awhile.
 With our new stash of wood from the kindness of strangers, we finished the evening with sitting around the bonfire.
 Listening to the ocean while you fall asleep is probably the most relaxing thing I can think of next to a gentle rain.

-Have you visited or camped at the Hunting Island State Park before?
+Have you been camping at Hunting Island State Park?
 Leave us a comment below, we would love to hear from you.